liamfrazer/software-engineer-journey/docs/Learning/The Complete React Guide/Storing Components and Good Project Structure.md

 * The CSS file should also be split across multiple files, stored next to their respective components and not in 1 large index.css
 * Importing a CSS file within a component will not scope these styles to that component.
+* If we would use a Header element elsewhere, those styles would also be applied elsewhere.